Novartis/torchsurv/README.md

 By contributing to this project, you agree to license your contributions under the same license as this project.

 ## Contact
-Package creators Melodie Monod <melodie.monod@novartis.com> and Thibaud Coroller <thibaud.coroller@novartis.com>.
+Package creators Mélodie Monod <melodie.monod@novartis.com> and Thibaud Coroller <thibaud.coroller@novartis.com>.

 If you have any questions, suggestions, or feedback, feel free to reach out the developement team [us](https://opensource.nibr.com/torchsurv/AUTHORS.html).